mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 drop if a breach was detected (but may have just dropped due to the tremors or the lockdown).
-A small inspection panel in the door shows a dimly lit and damaged corridor leading to another closed pressure door 30 metres beyond.
+A small inspection panel in the door shows a dimly lit and damaged corridor leading to another closed pressure door 30 meters beyond.
 The pressure doors, which drop down from above, have a manual override to crank the doors open and a latch to release them to drop back down.